ChiefBibek/Movie-Recommendation-System/README.md

     npm install  # to install dependencies
-    npm run install  # to run the website
+    npm run dev  # to run the website

 ### Backend